bitwarden/contributing-docs/docs/getting-started/clients/mobile/android/index.md

 <bitwarden>
 So, in order to receive notifications while debugging, you have two options:
-- QA Cloud endpoints for the Api and Identity, or
+- Use QA Cloud endpoints for the Api and Identity, or
 - Use a local server setup where the Api is connected to QA Azure Notification Hub

 </bitwarden>

 ### Testing Passwordless Locally

-Before you can start testing and debugging passwordless logins make sure your local server setup is running correctly ([server setup](../../../server/guide.mdx)).
+Before you can start testing and debugging passwordless logins, make sure your local server setup is running correctly ([server setup](../../../server/guide.mdx)).
 You should also be able to deploy your Android app to your device or emulator.

 :::note

-Debugging and testing Passwordless authentication is limited by [push notifications](#push-notifications).
+Debugging and testing passwordless authentication is limited by [push notifications](#push-notifications).

 :::